Prompting is not a substitute for probability measurements in large language models: General methods

 Our experiments feature four tasks, summarized in \Cref{tab:experiments}.
 Together, the tasks cover both word- and sentence-level computations, as well as both isolated judgments and minimal-pair comparisons.
 Since we aim to analyze the validity of using metalinguistic prompts to reveal linguistic knowledge, the experiments also cover semantic plausibility and syntax as linguistic domains of interest.

-As mentioned in the Introduction, word prediction (tested in Experiment 1) is a fundamental task for LLMs, and involves the most straightforward operation on models' representations: reading out the logits over the vocabulary in the output layer.
-This task is also the most similar to the models' pre-training objectives, ensuring a reasonable level of competence.
+As mentioned in \Cref{sec:introduction}, word prediction (Expt.~1) is a fundamental task for LLMs, and involves the most straightforward operation on models' representations: reading out the logits over the vocabulary in the output layer.
+Because we know that models represent next-token-probabilities, we can treat the direct probability measurements as providing ground-truth values.
+We therefore treat word prediction as a baseline task, where we can perform a tightly controlled comparison between probability measurements and metalinguistic prompting.
 The other three tasks induce an intuitive (partial) ordering in terms of their similarity to the baseline word prediction task (word comparison, sentence judgment, sentence comparison).
 We return to this ordering in \Cref{sec:results_internal_consistency}.